Dinhh-Chan/Quan-Ly-Thu-Vien/README.md

 ```
 ### Connect Apache Superset to Postgres container
 If you want to create statistical charts from Apache Superset, first you must config to connect Apache Superset with Postgres which is running on docker-compose.
-#### There is how to connect Apache Superset to Postgres step by step
+#### There is how to connect Apache Superset to Postgres step by step.
-- Go to localhost:8088 and login with admin user (admin:admin)
+- Go to localhost:8088 and login with admin user (admin:admin).
-- Click on setting and then click <strong>database connections <strong>
+- Click on setting and then click <strong>database connections <strong>.
+- Click on <strong> + Database <strong> button, then choose PostgreSQL.
+- Type config follow this:
+    * Host: 172.17.0.1
+    * Port: 5432
+    * Database name: library_management
+    * Username: library_user
+    * Password: library_pass
--
+- Then choose connect
+# Weldone, now you can test the system